learn-co-curriculum/ruby-boolean-enumerables/README.md

 Whereas `#any?` is useful for evaluating the truthiness of the logic of a block, `#include?` is helpful if you'd like to merely compare actual contents of a known value.

-`#include?` will return `true` if the given object exists in the element.
+`#include?` will return `true` if the given element exists in the object.
 If it doesn't find a match, it will return `false`.

 ```ruby
 the_numbers = [4,8,15,16,23,42]